polarfish/advent-of-code-go/README.md

 All years Advent Of Code solutions in Go

+## Solutions

+Solutions reside in [solutions](solutions) folder, organized by year.
+Every solution is a separate Go module consisting of a solution file, a test file and an input file.

 ## Prepare

 To prepare for solving next puzzle: `go run cmd/prepare/prepare.go <year> <day>`.